joseOlivares/ElSalvador-Municipios-towns/README.md

-# tools
-Some code pieces and cool stuffs you can use on your web projects.

-Descripción de archivos (Files description):

---ElSalvadorTowns.js
+# Array Municipios de El Salvador (El Salvador Town's)

 Conjunto de  Arrays con los municipios de los 14 departamentos de El Salvador para ser utilizados en tu código.

-    (These are arrays  with all towns by State  from El Salvador).
+(Set of arrays  with all towns by State  from El Salvador to be used in your projects).

+ Hi my name is Jose Olivares, if this code is useful to you, please endorse my skills on Linkedin (https://www.linkedin.com/in/jolivaress/)

+ Hola, por favor valida mis habilidades en mi perfil de Linkedin.